ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 have code which understands the header, the packet is processed according to the Option Type which is defined in RFC8250 and is in accordance with RFC8200.

+The Option Type identifiers is coded to skip over this option and continue processing the header.

 ### Use Case 2: Server does not allow PDM or PDMv2